heyitsmass/HMAC/README.md

 # Tamper Proof Data

-`SecureConnection`: A simple HMAC wrapper to send and receive validated messages between server and client.
+`SecureConnection`: A simple, zero dependency HMAC wrapper for the native browser crypto module to send and receive validated messages between server and client.

 - `establish():Promise<SecureConnection>`
 	- Establishes a secure '*connection*' between the client and server.